-This article was last updated Jan 30, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 30, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Almost two years after unveiling Hertz Ultimate Choice, the program is now available at more than 55 locations throughout the U.S. and Canada.
 Hertz did away with assigned cars for most rentals, and instead, let Hertz Gold Plus Rewards®, Hertz Gold Plus Rewards Five Star, Hertz Gold Plus Rewards President’s Circle, or The Platinum Card® from American Express Platinum members choose any car from a designated section after booking an intermediate vehicle.

 You can choose any car from your designated section, even if it’s a higher-class vehicle than what you’re paying for.
 If you want to guarantee a higher class car, you can still reserve one in advance, but Ultimate Choice gives you a chance to drive something better, with at intermediate rate.

 Those holding the United MileagePlus Presidential Plus℠ Card* or the United Club℠ Card*, along with those holding Premier® Platinum status or higher, receive Hertz President’s Circle® status.
 Hertz Five Star® status is reserved for MileagePlus Premier Silver and Premier Gold members.

 Hertz Ultimate Choice: What you need to know